echeran/smile-of-murugan/webbook/chapter16.md

 later commentaries, it is in the fact that Nakkīrar's work is not so much a piece of expository and eruditory literature as rather a "poem in prose".
-It lacks the deep scholarship, the searching intellectualism, the argumentative, even polemic tone-and also the insolence, pedantism, and errors of later commentaries.
+It lacks the deep scholarship, the searching intellectualism, the argumentative, even polemic tone—and also the insolence, pedantism, and errors of later commentaries.

 There are a few truly great pages and paragraphs in this commentary.
-One of them is e.g. in praise of *anpu,* “affection, love”;
+One of them is e.g. in praise of *aṉpu,* “affection, love”;
 the loving person's characteristic features are "to die with the dying, to suffer with the suffering, to give generously, to speak sweet and gentle words, to love ardently in union and to pine anxiously in separation".
 The lover should be "wise, faithful, understanding and resolute"; the woman should be “modest, shy, timid and virtuous".
-Or consider the following similes: "like the sandaltree, standing scorched and fading in the summer-heat, when it sprouts again after it received rain" *(cūttirai* 3); or this striking one:
+Or consider the following similes: "like the sandal-tree, standing scorched and fading in the summer-heat, when it sprouts again after it received rain" *(cūttirai* 3); or this striking one:
-"she became pale and her heart melted and thawed like a waxfigure placed before glowing flame, like a dimmed, blurred reflection when one blows on the surface of a mirror...".
+"she became pale and her heart melted and thawed like a wax-figure placed before glowing flame, like a dimmed, blurred reflection when one blows on the surface of a mirror...".